Mounishkr/Dairy-Management-System/README.md

 - **Admin Dashboard**: Access the admin dashboard by logging in as an administrator.
 - **Employee Dashboard**: Employees can log in to view tasks, update information, etc.
 - **Customer Portal**: Customers can place orders, view their history, and provide feedback.

-## Contributing

-Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

----

-Feel free to customize the content as needed, adding more details, instructions, or any specific guidelines for contributors.